Does Pet Insurance Cover C-Section?

 Consider Your Pet's Health and Age

-Review your pet's current health status and age if you plan to breed.
-Older first-time mothers and pets with existing health issues are at higher risk of complications during delivery.
-Young, healthy pets under five years old usually have fewer complications during natural births.
+Review your pet's health status and age before breeding.
+Older first-time mothers and pets with existing health conditions carry higher risk of delivery complications.
+Healthy pets under five years old generally have fewer complications during natural births.

 4. 4